thiremani/visualize-irrationals/README.md

 # visualize-irrationals

 Code plots the graph of exp(theta * i) + exp(theta * num * i) using matplotlib python library.
+Here num is the irrational number to be visualized.
+Theta changes with each frame to get a new point on the graph.
 The animation is written to an mp4 file.

 # Install guide
 1. Install python3